 It is important to note that people have different tastes and preferences as well as choices.
 For this reason, there is no specification when it comes to adopting ESAs; every individual has the right to go for an animal(s) that they like.
 Here are some animals that you may choose from:

 There is a reason why dogs are christened man’s best friend.
 Unlike any other species in the animal kingdom, dogs have the ability to communicate with humans in a special way.
-They are able to sense your emotions, by analyzing your scent.
-They will know when you are happy, apprehensive, or sad.
-They can read facial expressions and more often than not, they tend to mirror your emotions.
+They are able to sense your emotions, by analyzing your scent, and they know when you are happy, apprehensive, or sad.
+Moreover, they can also read facial expressions and more often than not, they tend to mirror your emotions.
 Dogs also adapt to routine very fast; they know when it’s time to eat or go for a walk.
 They are teachable as well.

 If the kind of emotional support you need is a heartwarming feel, then rabbits are your best bet.
 They are not only cute and tiny, but they are such charmers.
 They are little and easy to maintain and manage without so much expense.
 These floppy-eared animals can fill up your emotional jar with their warmth when it starts to run low.